hyperads/android-sdk/docs/_native.md

 }
 ```

-> If you want to use Native AD in RecyclerView you should use registerViewForInteraction(Ad ad, View adView) method instead of getNativeAdView(Ad ad, int ResID)
+If you want to use Native AD in `RecyclerView` you should use `registerViewForInteraction(Ad ad, View adView)` method instead of `getNativeAdView(Ad ad, int ResID)`

-Sample:
+For example:

 ```java